NCAR/SOARS2017_DataWorkshops/A/README.md

 * Jupyter Notebooks official [documentation](http://jupyter-notebook.readthedocs.io/en/latest/)
 * Python `csv` library [documentation](https://docs.python.org/3/library/csv.html)

-## Notebook
+## Workshop Notebook
 All content in these notebooks are best viewed in the NBViewer at Juptyer.org.
 You may, of course, view these files on Github, but you will lose some functionality by just viewing the materials in Github.

-[Click here](http://nbviewer.jupyter.org/github/NCAR/SOARS2017_DataWorkshops/tree/master/A/ws1/ws01a_overview.ipynb) to see the Notebook as it was intended to be viewed in the NBViewer!
+* [GO HERE](http://nbviewer.jupyter.org/github/NCAR/SOARS2017_DataWorkshops/tree/master/A/ws1/ws01a_overview.ipynb) to see the Notebook as it was intended to be viewed in the NBViewer!

 # Workshop 2 : DATA WRANGLING IN PYTHON